 - Building and managing relationships with important investors

-- ‘Pitch school’ – build and deliver your winning pitch.
+- ‘Pitch school’ – build your winning pitch

 Future Founders will equip you with the skills and knowledge to recognise and embrace commercial opportunities from your research.
 Your university’s technology transfer team will work closely with you to do this, and you may be interested in getting involved (if you’re not already) with other elements of Northern Accelerator’s support, such as our pre-incorporation funding or executives into business.